practicusai/docs/docs/tutorial/data-profiling.md

 You will see several statistical calculations about this data.
 On the right, you will also see correlations.

-For instance, we can see that there is a very high correlation (0.79) between an individual smoking cigarettes and the insurance premium they pay.
+For instance, we can see that there is a very high correlation (0.79) between an individual smoking cigarettes and the insurance charges they pay.

 ![](img/data-profiling/profile-2.png)